Diffusion of turbulence following both stable and unstable step stratification perturbations: Results

-The parts of the flow where the primary energy gradient and (when present) the secondary one act behave intermittently.
-Fig. \ref{fig:skewVel} shows the skewness and kurtosis of the vertical velocity fluctuations after 6 time scales (respectively panels \textit{a} and \textit{c}), and the time evolution of their maximum and minimum values (panels \textit{b} and \textit{d}).
-In the stably stratified cases, beyond $t/\tau \sim 1$, it can be observed a reduction of the maximum values which decay much faster with respect to the non stratified or weakly stratified cases.
-During the pit formation, such fast decay leads to a low intermittency characterized by values as low as those observed outside the mixing anisotropic region (the "normal" range is represented by a gray band in panels \textit{b} and \textit{d} in Fig.\ref{fig:skewVel}).
-Afterwards, $S$ and $K$ quickly grow in time reaching higher values which respect to the unstratified case.
-In unstable stratification, the decay of intermittency is immediately damped and for the case \fr=-4.2 a growth of $S$ and $K$ is observed beyond 3 time scales.
-In both stable and unstable cases, the final configuration at the end of the numerical simulation seems to be more intermittent with values that can become even $100\%$ greater with respect to the unstratified case.
+The parts of the flow where the primary energy gradient acts and the secondary one (when present), behave intermittently.
+Fig. \ref{fig:skewVel} shows the skewness and kurtosis of the vertical velocity fluctuations after 6 time scales (panels \textit{a} and \textit{c}, respectively), and the time evolution of their maximum and minimum values (panels \textit{b} and \textit{d}).
+A reduction in the maximum values, which decay much faster than the non-stratified or weakly stratified cases, can be observed for the stably stratified cases, beyond $t/\tau \sim 1$.
+Such a fast decay during pit formation leads to a low intermittency, which is characterized by values as low as those observed outside the mixing anisotropic region (the "normal" range is represented by a gray band in panels \textit{b} and \textit{d} in Fig.\ref{fig:skewVel}). $S$ and $K$ then grow quickly in time, reaching higher values than the unstratified case.
+The intermittency decay in the unstable stratification case is immediately damped and a growth of $S$ and $K$ is observed for the \fr=-4.2 case beyond 3 time scales.
+The final configuration at the end of the numerical simulation seems to be more intermittent in both the stable and unstable cases, with values that can become even $100\%$ larger than in the unstratified case.